sharook-khan-pathan/sharook-khan-pathan/README.md

 # Hi there, I'm [Your Name]

 <p align="left">
-A passionate and results-oriented **Java Full Stack Developer** from Hyderabad with a strong foundation in building scalable web applications using Spring Boot, Microservices, and AWS.
+A passionate and results-oriented <b>Java Full Stack Developer</b> from Hyderabad with a strong foundation in building scalable web applications using Spring Boot, Microservices, and AWS.
 I'm actively seeking opportunities to apply my skills to real-world challenges and contribute to a forward thinking organization.